 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 stomach upset such as feeling sick (nausea), being sick (vomiting)

 skin reactions such as redness of the skin, itching or an itchy rash (urticaria).

-These are generally mild side effects which disappear after the first few weeks.
-Taking metformin with meals can help reduce
+after the first few weeks.
+Taking metformin with meals can help reduce nausea and

 Symptoms of lactic acidosis (build-up of lactic acid in the blood):